Alighandchi/Proxifier/README.md

 ## How to use
 - First of all, you need a reliable and stable service!
 We suggest that the first place you visit is [iMobotech](https://imobotech.com/), where you can have the best server to use this tool without the need for KYC.
-- Download [V2rayN](https://github.com/2dust/v2rayN/releases) and run app in clear system proxy.
+- Download [V2rayN](https://github.com/2dust/v2rayN/releases) and run app in Clear System Proxy.
 - After buying a suitable server, put it in V2rayN and proceed according to the instructions.
-- If you are new to this, download [Proxifier](https://www.proxifier.com/download/) Or [ProxyCap](https://github.com/Alighandchi/Proxifier/raw/refs/heads/main/pcap539_x64_repack.msi).
+- If you are new to this, download [Proxifier](https://www.proxifier.com/download/) Or [ProxyCap](https://www.proxycap.com/download.html).
 - Download the last version Proxyfier Profile, [releases](https://github.com/Alighandchi/Proxifier/releases).
 - install Proxifier.exe and load profile.ppx to proxifier app and enjoy the absolute freedom.